Colorectal

 Associate Professor Ulf Gustafsson (Sweden)

-Ulf is a Senior consultant surgeon, specializing in colorectal surgery, laparoscopic and robotic surgery, Dept of Surgery, Danderyd’s Hospital, Stockholm, Sweden.
-He is Research group leader, Department of Clinical…
+Ulf is a Senior consultant surgeon, specializing in colorectal surgery, laparoscopic and robotic surgery.
+He is the head of the division of Coloproctology, Center for Digestive Diseases Karolinska University…

 Mattias Soop (Sweden)